YS-P/SDOclust/README.md

 # SDOclust

 ## Overview
-This project aims to implement parallelizable architectures for SDOclust.
-One of the main bottlenecks of SDOclust is the label extension phase, which assigns cluster labels to all data points based on the observer model.
-This project focuses on parallelizing this phase using different execution backends.
+This project aims to develop a parallelized version of SDOclust and evaluate its performance against baseline SDOclust and established clustering methods.

 ## Methodology
 1. Data Splitting